flutter/website/src/platform-integration/android/install-android/install-android-from-ios.md

 ---
-title: Add Android devtools for Flutter from Windows start
+title: Add Android devtools for Flutter from iOS start
-description: Configure your Windows system to develop Flutter mobile apps for Android.
+description: Configure your Mac to develop Flutter mobile apps for Android.
-short-title: When you started with Windows
+short-title: When you started with iOS
 ---

-To add Android as a Flutter app target for Windows, follow this procedure.
+To add Android as a Flutter app target for iOS, follow this procedure.

 ## Install Android Studio